Mali War: Continued offensive

-Islamist–nationalist conflict (June–November 2012)
+Islamist–Tuareg nationalist conflict (June–November 2012)

-After the withdrawal of Malian government forces from the region, former co-belligerents Ansar Dine, MOJWA, and the MNLA soon found themselves in conflict with each other as well as the populace.
+As soon as independence was declared, tensions emerged between the MNLA and jihadist groups due to differences in goals with their common enemy defeated.
+Tuareg nationalists sought to maintain an independent state, while the jihadist wished to spread Islamic rule to the rest of Mali and neighboring states.
+To avoid open conflict that would jeopardize their control over northern Mali, the MNLA and Ansar Dine entered negotiations in an attempt to reach a political settlement that would satisfy both parties.

 On 5 April 2012, Islamists, possibly from AQIM or MOJWA, entered the Algerian consulate in Gao and took hostages.
 The MNLA succeeded in negotiating their release without violence, and one MNLA commander said that the movement had decided to disarm other armed groups.
 On 8 April, a mostly Arab militia calling itself the National Liberation Front of Azawad (FNLA) announced its intention to oppose Tuareg rule, battle the MNLA, and "return to peace and economic activity"; the group claimed to consist of 500 fighters.
+On 26 April, this group briefly took over a part of the region, before withdrawing on the request of AQIM to avoid civilian deaths.
+Later, they split into several factions, including the pro-rebel MAA-Dissident and pro-government MAA-Tabankort.

 The MNLA clashed with protesters in Gao on 14 May, reportedly injuring four and killing one.
+On 26 May, the MNLA and Ansar Dine to sign a provisional plan make Azawad an Islamic state and merge the two groups into a single regular army.
+Less than a week later, the agreement was denounced by MNLA political leadership as a betrayal of its secular values, leading their representatives to walk back on the promises in the initial agreement.

 On 6 June, residents of Kidal protested against the imposition of Sharia in the town and in support of MNLA, protests which were violently dispersed by Ansar Dine members.
-By the night of 8 June, MNLA and Ansar Dine rebels clashed against each other in the city with automatic weapons, with two dying in the skirmish.
+The following day, the MNLA announced the formation of its own Transitional Council to govern Azawad, composed entirely of MNLA members.
+Ansar Dine condemned the move as a violation of the earlier Gao Agreement.
+The next day, the MNLA encouraged local women and youth to protest against Ansar Dine's implementation Sharia, leading to the two groups clashing in the city with automatic weapons.

 In early June, Nigerien president Mahamadou Issoufou stated that Afghan and Pakistani jihadists were training Touareg Islamist rebels.